georgedimitriadis/t_sne_bhcuda/README.md

-#T-SNE with CUDA and Barnes Hut (with Python wrapper)
+#T-SNE with CUDA and Barnes Hut (with Python wrapper) with a spike sorting application

+## T-sne code

 This is an extension of the C++ t-sne with barnes-hut algorithm written by Laurens van der Maaten.
 The original code can be found here: [lvdmaaten/bhtsne](https://github.com/lvdmaaten/bhtsne/).
 There are five main differences.